Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Add-AzHDInsightMetastore.md

 ## SYNTAX

 ```
-Add-AzureRmHDInsightMetastore [-Config] <AzureHDInsightConfig> [-MetastoreType] <AzureHDInsightMetastoreType>
+Add-AzHDInsightMetastore [-Config] <AzureHDInsightConfig> [-MetastoreType] <AzureHDInsightMetastoreType>
  [-SqlAzureServerName] <String> [-DatabaseName] <String> [-Credential] <PSCredential>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmHDInsightMetastore** cmdlet adds a Hive or Oozie metastore to the HDInsight configuration object created by the New-AzureRmHDInsightClusterConfig cmdlet.
+The **Add-AzHDInsightMetastore** cmdlet adds a Hive or Oozie metastore to the HDInsight configuration object created by the New-AzHDInsightClusterConfig cmdlet.
 A metastore is a SQL Database that can used to store metadata for Hive, Oozie, or both.

 ## EXAMPLES